Pierre-Lannoy/wp-sessions/readme.txt

 = Can this plugin work on multisite? =

 Yes.
 It is designed to work on multisite too.
-Network Admins can configure the plugin and have access to all analytics.
-Sites Admins have access to the analytics of their site(s) and can configure options for their own site(s).
+Network Admins can use all the plugin features.
+Sites Admins have no access to the plugin features.

 = Where can I get support? =

 Support is provided via the official [WordPress page](https://wordpress.org/support/plugin/sessions/).

-= Where can I find documentation? =

-Developer's documentation can be found in the [GitHub repository](https://github.com/Pierre-Lannoy/wp-sessions) of the plugin.

 = Where can I report a bug? =